 Mythgard features an incredibly fun “doubles” mode that pits one team of players against another.
 It uniquely lets both teammates play their cards at the same time, not only creating some intricate sequencing opportunities, but also reducing the the downtime of waiting for multiple players to make their decisions.

 Just some of the other standout features include: full replay and spectate, in-game tournament system that allows players to create and manage their own tournaments with custom rules, in-game deck tracker, the cutest animated emotes ever, and much more.

 The collectible card game genre is infamous for having extortionate economies that just get worse as more cards are added and it becomes harder for new players to catch up.
-Rhino Games plans on addressing this issue head-on by phasing in a completely free day-one core set which includes many of the game’s most iconic mythics like Sapo the Destroyer and Avenging Angel.
+Rhino Games plans on addressing this issue head-on by phasing in a completely free day-one core set which includes many of the game’s most iconic mythics like Sapo the Devourer and Armageddon Angel.

 This is on top of an in-game economy that already leads the industry in respecting the player, as well as a devotion to continually rebalancing even legacy cards to be meta-competitive.